rtasalem/sfd-dev-onboarding/useful-links.md

 # Useful Links
-Below is a list of links that are useful to onboarding new Software Developers to the SFD team all in one place.
-Most of these are mentioned throughout this onboarding guide, some are not but will be useful to have regardless.
+Below is a list of links that are useful to onboarding new software developers to the SFD team.
+Most of these are mentioned throughout the guide, some are not but will be useful to have regardless.
 - [ffc-sfd-core](https://github.com/defra/ffc-sfd-core): For making local development easier.
 - [ffc-azure-service-bus-scripts](https://github.com/defra/ffc-azure-service-bus-scripts): For provisioning Azure Service Bus infrastructure to be used for local development.
 - [yq](https://github.com/mikefarah/yq): A lightweight and portable command-line YAML, JSON, and XML processor.
 Needed to run commands from the [ffc-azure-service-bus-scripts](https://github.com/defra/ffc-azure-service-bus-scripts) repository.